You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 That’s what happens with IP warm-up.
 It’s sending small packs of emails daily for a week, then a bit more the next week, increasing every week.
 If you send immediately 100.000 emails out of the blue to a specific email provider, you won’t be able to avoid spam filters.

-One of the best ways to avoid spam filters is by not trigger them.
+One of the best ways to avoid spam filters is not triggering them.
 It’s paramount.

 Ensure that you don’t have any spam trap in your list by adopting a full-proof opt-in process and conducting regular database clean-up routines.
 For example, remove subscribers who don’t engage with your latest newsletters for a long time—the same as those that keep bouncing for email full or some other error message.